bookio/client/README.md

 It automatically compiles the LESS files in the background when modified.
 Another alternative is <b>CodeKit</b>.

 <h3>Localization</h3>
 The client uses the same language as the browser.
-If this language is missing, the default language is english.
+If this language is not supported in Bookio, the default language is english.

 To add a new language, look up the language code <a href="http://www.metamodpro.com/browser-language-codes">here</a>.